sakshi-k1808/K-Means-Clustring-Project/README.md

 * Increasing the number of clusters to k=4 improves classification accuracy.
 * The notebook concludes that k=4 might be a more suitable number of clusters for this dataset.

-## Usage

-To reproduce the analysis:

-1. Ensure you have Python 3 installed.
-2. Install the required libraries using pip:
-    ```bash
-    pip install numpy pandas matplotlib seaborn scikit-learn
-    ```
-3. Place the `Live.csv` file in the same directory as the `K Means Clustering_Project.ipynb` notebook.
-4. Open the notebook using Jupyter Notebook or JupyterLab.
-5. Run the cells sequentially to execute the code and generate the results.

 ## Notes

 * The notebook provides detailed comments explaining each step of the analysis.